tommasocortopassi/bank-telemarketing-prediction/README.md

 **On the test set** (8238 contacts, base rate 30.8%) the delivered logistic regression reaches ROC-AUC 0.765 and lift 2.33 in the top decile: calling the best-scored 10% of clients finds 2.3 times as many subscribers as calling 10% at random.
-Adding `duration` would give 0.843, +0.079 — and is the reason published numbers on this dataset look as good as they do.
+Adding `duration` would give 0.843, +0.079.
 It is the length of the call, so it does not exist when the decision to call is taken, and it is reported as a benchmark only.